English corpora resources

 Order transcripts from the three collections of New Zealand English corpora from the School of Linguistics and Applied Language Studies.

 Linguists at Victoria University of Wellington have been involved in the collection of New Zealand English for three different corpora, one spoken, one written, and a third which includes both spoken and written data.
-The transcripts from the corpora are now available as text files on CD.
-The WWC and WSC are available on the same CD.
+The transcripts from the corpora are now available as text files.
 The prices for the corpora are outlined below.
 All amounts are in New Zealand dollars and are subject to 15% GST to New Zealand purchasers.

 How to order